-Since stress triggers the release of cortisol and sets the stress response in motion, this can have a negative effect on neuron survival and the generation of new neurons .
-If anything, too much cortisol can really mess up neurogenesis.
+Since stress triggers the release of cortisol and sets the stress response in motion, this can hurt neuron survival and the generation of new neurons.
+If anything, too much cortisol can mess up neurogenesis.
 When neurogenesis doesn’t occur naturally, it can contribute to depression.

 Another area that gets affected by depression is motivation.
 Some research even shows depression to be a motivational deficit.
 Depressed individuals expect fewer rewarding results upon task completion and more punishing outcomes.

 The primary culprit in this scenario seems to be a dopamine deficiency.
 This neurotransmitter impacts motivation, so when there is an imbalance, there is a lesser expectation of reward, which drives motivation down.